 Family give another different pull once again.
 Being so far away from them and losing that network of love and support is very, very difficult, but also in doing so you realise that friends, neighbours, co-workers and local community, can all become your new family of sorts, that your support network can be as big or as small as you let it be.
 You just have to work at it, to make the family you need for yourself.

 I do not miss any aspect of my life as a Circle, in fact my only regret is not becoming a Triangle much sooner.
 The experiences I’ve had and the widening of my world view has been invaluable.
-I came from a tiny village two miles away from Whitby on the North East coast of the U.K. to live in Wellington, the capital city of New Zealand, 12,000 miles away from where I was born.
+I came from a tiny village two miles away from Whitby on the North East coast of the U.K. to live in Wellington, the capital city of Aotearoa, New Zealand, 12,000 miles away from where I was born.
 This is not the place where I have lived and loved and grown up.
-It is not the land of my family, nor that of my ancestors, as far as I am aware, but my heart knows I am home here.
+It is not the land of my family, nor that of my ancestors, but my heart knows I feel at home here.
 I am a Triangle, and I am completely happy with that.

 Credit – with sincere thanks to Naomi Hattaway and her article ‘I am a triangle and other tips for repatriation’ September 2013, for being the inspiration for this post. https://www.naomihattaway.com/blog/2013/09/i-am-a-triangle-and-other-thoughts-on-repatriation